manfromanotherland/edmundojr-2014/_posts/2015-10-28-why-who-cares.md

 In a world with more than 7 billion people, I think it's safe to say that we are enormously insignificant, and much of what we do doesn't matter at all in the grand scheme of things.
 That's rather new information, but still people don't generally lose any sleep over it.

-In fact, they're quite right, we shoudn't.
+In fact, they're quite right.
 In the book *The Restaurant at the End of the Universe*, Douglas Adams nicely put that, “If life is going to exist in a Universe of this size, then the one thing it cannot afford to have is a sense of proportion.”.

 And that's where the internet is different: folks tend to compare themselves and their work with virtually everyone in this cat-infested place.
 And let me tell you, there's some badass folks here, we're no match.
 Mostly everything that we do can be made better, and probably some guy already has done it somewhere.